mpicbg-scicomp/ipf_howtoguides/guides/Huygens_Deconvolution.md

 * **No saturation and clipping**
 	* Avoid saturating your image, the image does not have to look pretty!
 * **Metadata**
-	* Save the image in a format that keeps all the meta data.
+	* Save the image in a format that keeps all the metadata.
 	* Use sufficiently high bit depth (typically 16-bit).

 #### **Deconvolution is not possible if:**